#4717

 Have the tab key be a shortcut for auto-attacking monsters (at range or at polearm range).

-Bull rush command that lets a player shove a target monster back one or more squares.
-The relative size of the monster and player and the strength of the player are important factors.
-The character might move into the space of the displaced target.
+Add a bull rush command that lets you shove a target monster back one or more squares.
+The relative size of the monster and hero and the strength of the hero are important factors.
+The hero might move into the space of the displaced target.